 Specialist Setting Humanities often has a personal approach with students investigating more autobiographical aspects of their lives.
 Students take part in regular excursions in their local area, discovering captivating stories about times that include the Gold Rush and aboriginal history.
 Understanding significant milestones allow students to sequence time and understand the importance of their own lives.

 At MEC students in Years 7 and 8 participate in the most current Humanities curriculum, aligned with Victorian standards, which focuses on sub topics: Geography, Economics, Civics & Citizenship, and History.
 Students have the opportunity to expand their skills with a range of programs and learning options in the Humanities area, including the use of ICT, digital presentations and class tasks, hands on assessment tasks, incursions and building literacy links throughout the subject area as a whole.

-In Year 7 History the focus areas include: Ancient China, Ancient Australia, Ancient Egypt, Ancient Greece, Ancient Rome.
+In Year 7 History the focus areas include: Ancient Australia, Ancient Egypt and Ancient Rome.

 In Year 8 History the focus areas include: Medieval Europe, The Renaissance, The Aztecs, Mongol Empire.

 Moving into Years 9 and 10, students have the opportunity to select a key Humanities area of interest, with the following subjects available: